Military Officer Divorce Attorney in San Diego, CA

 Experienced Lawyer for Military Divorces

 Attorney Richard Renkin focuses a significant portion of his divorce practice on representing military officers in San Diego County.
 He is intimately familiar with the unique issues involved in military divorces, and he uses his experience, knowledge, and insights to help each client effectively pursue a favorable result in his or her divorce.
-Contact us now to schedule a confidential consultation with Richard Renkin.
+Contact us now to schedule a confidential case evaluation with Richard Renkin.

 Preparing for Your Divorce While Stationed in San Diego

 When preparing for a divorce as a member of the military, one of the first questions that comes up is where you need to file.
 As a general rule, you must file for divorce in the state and county where you are considered “domiciled.”
 However, the rules regarding domicile are complex, and you need to make sure that the court where you file has jurisdiction over your spouse as well.